ahmed-bensaad/Traffic_Sign_Recognition/README.md

   ### Notebook

-  Follow the provided in the jupyter notebook for some insights
+  Follow the guide provided in the jupyter notebook for some insights

   ### Dataset : The German Traffic Sign Recognition Benchmark  (GTSRB)